-Goal # Description 5 CAHS will build a culture of increased empowerment amongst families by engaging parents through communication, learning opportunities, and collaboration to promote student success.
+Goal # Description 4 Engage parents through communication, learning opportunities, and collaboration to promote student success.
 (State Priority #3)

-This past year has highlighted the importance of what we consider are the pillars of building an authentic community with families in support of student learning: communication & transparency, authentic engagement, and partnership in decision making.
+20-21 has highlighted the importance of what we consider are the pillars of building an authentic community with families in support of student learning: communication & transparency, authentic engagement, and partnership in decision making.
 Our survey data shows that we have had successes but also have room to progress this coming year:

-- 88% of families feel welcome and heard by the school - 95% of Families who feel the school does a good job of family engagement
+- 89% of families feel welcome and heard by the school - 88% of Families who feel the school does a good job of family engagement - 85% of Families who agree that school listens to family voice in input and decision making.